ccp84/go_north/README.md

 ## Future Features

-Given more time and scope to develop this project, I would have liked to allow users to select the difficuly of the game allowing for shorter / longer game lengths.
-I would have also liked to work on developing the storyline to give better flow of responses and options, and build in a choice of pathways to take for further replayability.
+Given more time and scope to develop this project,
+* I would have liked to allow users to select the difficuly of the game allowing for shorter / longer game lengths.
+* I would have liked to work on developing the storyline to give better flow of responses and options, and build in a choice of pathways to take for further replayability.

 ## Deployment
 ​